10 March - 13 April 2021

 Applicant: Individual researcher

-Participating researchers: A minimum of 1 and maximum of 4 researchers shall be invited to join the application.
+Participating researchers: Minimum 1 and maximum 4 other researchers shall be invited to join the application.
 At least 1 of them shall be active at a foreign higher education institution (HEI).
-Participating researchers shall represent researcher teams at their respective HEIs.
+Participating researchers shall represent research teams at their respective HEIs.

 Grant period: 1–3 years